 This attack can be easier to dodge compared to the previous one, as a circle will appear on the ground, indicating the exact location where Ashava intends to smash one of its claws.
-It’s important to note that the attack will change depending on which phase of the fight the players are in.
-During Phase One and Phase Two, Ashava will only pound the ground once with one arm, so players need to avoid standing inside the visible circle appearing on the ground.
+It’s important to note that the attack will change depending on which phase of the fight you are in.
+During Phase One and Phase Two, Ashava will only pound the ground once with one arm, so you need to avoid standing inside the visible circle appearing on the ground.

-When Ashava rears back, players should quickly dash to the side, as the boss will then try to bite everything and everyone that is right in front of it.
-Ashava can bite between 1 and 4 times in a row, so players should avoid dashing back in front of it after the first bite.
+When Ashava rears back, you should quickly dash to the side, as the boss will then try to bite everything and everyone that is right in front of it.
+Ashava can bite between 1 and 4 times in a row, so avoid dashing back in front of it after the first bite.
 The last bite will have a bigger animation and deal more damage.
-It’s important for players to move more towards the side rather than dashing or leaping backwards on this attack, as Ashava’s bite will cover a large area in front of the boss, and players may still get bitten even if they move backwards.
+It’s important to move more toward the side rather than dashing or leaping backward on this attack, as Ashava’s bite will cover a large area in front of the boss, and you may still get bitten even if you move backward.
 Staying on the sides will keep characters safe from the attack.

-After defeating Ashava, players will receive various rewards, including Scattered Prism, which is a rare item used to add gem sockets on certain gear.
-Additionally, there is a high chance to get Legendary gear and a loot box called “Ashava’s spoils,” which contains additional Legendary gear, gold, and gems.
-If a player encounters connection issues before the end of the fight or forgets to pick up the loot, the rewards will automatically be sent to the Stash, and can be collected later.
+After defeating Ashava, you will receive various rewards, including Scattered Prism, which is a rare item used to add gem sockets on certain gear.
+Moreover, there is a high chance to get Legendary gear and a (weekly) loot box, which contains additional Legendary gear, gold, and gems.
+The weekly cache even has a chance to drop Unique Items.
+If you encounter connection issues before the end of the fight or forget to pick up the loot, the rewards will automatically be sent to the Stash, and can be collected later.